codepath/android-rest-client-template/README.md

 client.clearAccessToken();
 ```

+### Viewing SQL table

+You can use `chrome://inspect` to view the SQL tables once the app is running on your emulator.
+See [this guide](https://guides.codepath.com/android/Debugging-with-Stetho) for more details.

 ### Troubleshooting

 * If you receive the following error `org.scribe.exceptions.OAuthException: Cannot send unauthenticated requests for TwitterApi client.
 Please attach an access token!` then check the following: